-Please note: "Maids" in these rules means collectively general maids, maid chiefs and private maids.
+collectively general maids, maid chiefs and private maids.
 Love cards are not maids, however, they are part of the staff.

-1. Title - The maid's title

-2. Name - The maid's name
+- 1. Title The maid's title - 2.
+Name The maid's name

-3. Employ cost - The amount of Love required to employ this maid from the town employ this maid from the town.
+3. Employ cost - The amount of Love required to employ this maid from the town.